 Planes shuttle between national and international hub cities.
 They’re extremely effective for moving a large group of people across a vast distance in a relatively short amount of time.
 They’re also powerful and require specialized training to operate safely.
 Plus, there aren’t many airports within walking distance of cities, so you’ll usually still need a car or train to get to your final destination.

 HCM stands for Human Capital Management.
 Read that last word again.
-An HCM is designed to manage critical administrative HR functions like payroll, benefits administration, time and attendance — and in some cases, performance management and compliance training.
-An HCM efficiently manages these processes by delivering scalable, one-size-fits-all services for workers.
-In the same way that air travel isn’t designed to take every passenger to their final destination, an HCM isn’t designed to provide personalized services for employees.
+An HCM is designed to manage critical administrative HR functions like payroll, benefits administration, time and attendance — and in some cases performance management and compliance training.
+An HCM efficiently manages these processes by delivering scalable, one-size-fits-all services to workers.
+In the same way air travel isn’t designed to take every passenger to a final destination, an HCM isn’t designed to provide personalized services to workers.